 Companies need to be creative when it comes to sourcing talent to meet certain business objectives like starting new production lines or opening new plants.
 Often times hiring doesn't go as planned companies need immediate, short-term solutions.
 One solution that has increased since the pandemic, is the demand for traveling manufacturing workers.
 Companies are realizing that they don't have to let labor shortages, skills gaps, and low unemployment negatively impact their business or prevent it from growing.

 By tapping into available production and skilled trades workers from across the country that prefer "gig" work, companies can access more experienced and skilled talent without having to worry about the labor shortage in their local area.
 By partnering with a manufacturing staffing agency like MADI that sources talent across the U.S., business leaders can quickly access their vast network of experienced production and skilled trades workers and have a workforce brought to their plant, no matter the location.
-Plus, this provided an immediate influx of labor without interference with ongoing, local hiring efforts.
+Plus, this provides an immediate influx of labor without interference with ongoing, local hiring efforts.

 Supporting U.S. Manufacturing & Economic Growth in America